eerikatt/cs4371project/README.md

 </p>

 ## Implementation

+### Cloning the Repository

+To clone the repository, use the following command : git clone https://github.com/eerikatt/cs4371project

 ### Dataset
 CICIDS2017 dataset.
 This dataset contains generated network traffic including packets where a cyber-attack was detected.
 * Available at: https://www.unb.ca/cic/datasets/ids-2017.html